Genetics Questions for NEET

 Option c – Collagen

-Which one of the following statements is INCORRECT?
+Which of the following statements about enzyme inhibition is incorrect?

-(C) All reptiles have a three-chambered heart.
+(C) All reptiles possess a three-chambered heart

 We covered all the genetics questions for neet above in this post for free so that you can practice well for the exam.